Average Cost of College – Facts & Figures

 To attend the Ann Arbor University of Michigan, the estimated fees for students in 2020 were $15,558 for in-state freshmen and sophomores and $17,522 for juniors and seniors.
 Also, out-of-state students paid about $51,200 and $54,794, respectively.

-As a multicultural and diverse country like the US, Canada is highly attractive for students from all around the globe.
-Not only that, but the cost of tuition here is usually lower than in the US, UK, or Australia.
-Canadian citizens pay an average of C$6,463 on undergraduate degrees per year.
-International students should expect a yearly bill of C$29714 (~$22,500).
+As a multicultural and diverse country like the US, Canada is highly attractive for students from all around the globe and fetches lower tuition fees than the average cost of college in America.
+The cost of college in Canada is an average of C$6,463 ($5,139) for undergraduate degrees per year.
+International students should expect a yearly bill of C$29,714 (~$22,500).

 As a member of the EU and the European Economic Area, France offers the option to attend college for free to students that come from other members of these political and economic unions.
 However, if you are an international student, you must pay tuition fees.
 International students in France will have to fork out €2,770 ($3.356) per year in tuition fees.

 31. The cost of college in Japan is also lower than the average cost of college in the US.

 Japan is known to offer some of the highest standards of education in the world.
 Compared to their American counterparts, Japanese students have it easy, having to pay ¥535,800 (or $6,500) per year.

 32. Australia has over 624,000 international students and counting.